 Cook on a medium high simmer until the cherries begin to break down and liquid from the wine and cherry juice evaporates and looks more like a glaze.

 When the broth first hits the pan it will be very thin.
-Simmer it for another 10 minutes, season to taste with salt and pepper and it will begin to thicken up just slightly.
+Simmer for 2-3 minutes until the sauce begins to thicken and bubble.
+Salt and pepper to taste.

 Cherry Wine Meatballs

 - ½ cup Parmesan cheese shredded or grated

 - 2 tsp thyme

 - salt and pepper